team-watchdog/apoc-gardens-wiki/public/markdown/Leafy Greens/gotu-kola.md

 **Sri Lankan name:** Gotukola, Heen-gotukola **Scientific name:** Centella asiatica
 **Plant family:** Apiaceae
 **Edible parts:** The whole plant is eaten raw or cooked.
 The leaves are added to tossed salads or steamed and served with rice.
 They can be cooked in vegetable soups or stews.
 The plant is also used for medicine where the leaves are made into tea.
-Also, the juice of the leaves diluted with water and sweetened with sugar is used as a drink. <update>In Sri Lanka, Gotu kola is commonly used in traditional dishes like Gotu kola sambol and Gotukola kanda (porridge).</update>
+Also, the juice of the leaves diluted with water and sweetened with sugar is used as a drink.
 **Nutrition value:** Contains vitamins B and C, proteins, and is high in antioxidants.

 **Companion plants:**